-From small packs designed for lift-access skiing to behemoths built for serious backcountry use, we found the best ski backpacks for every budget.
+From small packs designed for lift-access skiing to behemoths built for serious backcountry ventures, we found the best ski backpacks for every use and budget.

-For skiers, backpacks carry avalanche rescue tools that can save lives.
-And other times, they just carry a few candy bars and a water bottle.
-So, picking the right pack for your ski day depends a lot on the mission at hand.
+For skiers and snowboarders, backpacks carry avalanche rescue tools that can save lives.
+Other times, they just carry a few energy bars and a water bottle.
+So, picking the right pack for your day on the slopes depends a lot on the mission at hand.

 While most packs have a lot in common — namely, shoulder straps and a pack bag — they differ wildly in size, weight, and how much they’ll comfortably carry.
 Packs these days are incredibly well-made.
 Materials are built to last, seams are heat-welded or bar-tacked, and buckles only break if they’re abused.